nebulasio/nebdocs/docs/dapp-development/rpc/rpc_admin.md

 ###### Parameters
-`transaction` transaction parameters, which is the same as the [SendTransaction](https://github.com/nebulasio/wiki/blob/master/rpc_admin.md#sendtransaction) parameters.
+`transaction` transaction parameters, which are the same as the [SendTransaction](https://github.com/nebulasio/wiki/blob/master/rpc_admin.md#sendtransaction) parameters.

-`passphrase` From address passphrase.
+`passphrase` `from` address passphrase.

 ###### Returns
 `txhash` transaction hash.

-`contract_address ` returns only for deploy contract transaction.
+`contract_address ` returns only for deployed contract transaction.

 ###### Example
 ```